How to Close a Bank Account

 Double-check for upcoming transactions that might not have been processed, such as rent, utilities or subscriptions.
 Resolving these before closing the account may help you avoid issues later.

-Transfer your funds to a new account
+Withdraw your money or transfer it to a new account

-Methods to close a bank account
+Methods to close a bank account: online or in person

 Depending on the type of account you have and your financial institution, there may be multiple methods for closing your bank account.
 Two options are in-person or online.

-Closing a bank account in-person
+Closing a bank account in person

 If your bank has physical locations, you can typically close your bank account by visiting a branch.
 Bank representatives can assist you with completing the necessary forms and verifying your account details.